 Colon cleansing, also known as colonic irrigation or colonic hydrotherapy, involves flushing the colon with fluids to remove waste.
 It’s a practice that’s been around since ancient times, and the benefits are based on the premise that digestive waste can be a toxin to the body.

-Generally, a professional called a colonic hygienist performs the colon cleanse while the patient rests on a table.
+Generally, a professional called a colonic hygienist performs the colon cleanse while you rest on a table.
 It involves sending approximately 60 liters of fluid through a tube into the rectum.
 Toxins are then expelled through a different tube, and the process is repeated.

 You can find at-home colon irrigation products online or in your local drug store.

-Practitioners of colon cleanses say you can reap numerous benefits by removing the toxins from your digestive system.
-They say that not only is weight loss possible, but so are improvements in digestion, increased energy, and even clearer thinking.
+Practitioners of colon cleansing say you can reap numerous benefits by removing the toxins from your digestive system.
+They say it can lead to weight loss, better digestion, increased energy, and clearer thinking.
+But most of these claims are unproven and lack scientific support.

-The list of potential risks associated with colon cleansing is much longer.
+The list of potential risks associated with colon cleansing is much longer than the list of benefits.

-While some of the weight loss associated with colon cleanses is due to the removal of waste, it also causes the removal of fluids.
+While some of the weight loss associated with colon cleansing is due to the removal of waste, it also causes the removal of fluids.
 Dehydration can lead to kidney failure in extreme cases.

 Colon cleanses can upset the balance of electrolytes like potassium and sodium in your body.
 These chemicals carry electrical signals across cells, and an imbalance can lead to a loss of consciousness as well as kidney damage.